WASP-19

 WASP-19, formally named Wattle, is a magnitude 12.3 star about 869 ly away, located in the Vela constellation of the Southern Hemisphere.
 This star has been found to host a transiting hot Jupiter-type planet in a tight orbit.

 WASP-19 is older than the Sun, has a fraction of heavy elements above the solar abundance, and is rotating rapidly, being spun up by the tides raised by the giant planet on a close orbit.

 Nomenclature

 The designation WASP-19 indicates that this was the 19th star found to have a planet by the Wide Angle Search for Planets.

 In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
-The approved names were proposed by a team from Brandon Park Primary School in Wheelers Hill (Melbourne, Australia), led by scientist Lance Kelly and teacher David Maierhofer and announced in June 2023.
+The approved names were proposed by a team from Brandon Park Primary School in Wheelers Hill (Melbourne, Australia), led by scientist Lance C. Kelly and teacher David Maierhofer and announced in June 2023.
 WASP-19 is named "Wattle" and its planet is named "Banksia", after the plant genera Wattle (specifically the golden wattle Acacia pycnantha) and Banksia (specifically the scarlet banksia Banksia coccinea) respectively.